Schools: How To Book and FAQs

 Do you have any special offers?

-Every paying child booked on to a guided visit or upgraded self-guided visit, receives a ticket to return to the Farm Park free of charge at a later date and schools can ask for up to two free family of four gift vouchers to use as raffle prizes or for fund-raising.
+Every paying child booked on one of our visits, receives a ticket to return to the Farm Park free of charge at a later date and schools can ask for up to two free family of four gift vouchers to use as raffle prizes or for fund-raising.

 Some children in my class are Members of Barleylands, can they come in for free?